benmiller314/cdm2021spring/plans/lesson-24.md

 See if you can summon up the whole of this idea, like it's right here in the room with you.
 Where does it live?
 Is it above you?
 Inside you?
 In the palm of your hand?
 Just sit with your idea for a moment, feeling where you connect to it.

-## And now, plan.
+## And now, studio time.
 <div class="alert alert-success">
-A proposal / plan for your consolidation unit is due by the end of Thursday's class.
+<p>A proposal / plan for your consolidation unit is due by the end of Thursday's class.
 If you're working in a group, one proposal per group is fine (but do say who the group members are... and, ideally, how you'd like to divide up the work.)
+See below for some questions to think through.</p>

+<p>That said, if you're still finalizing your website, you can use this time to do that work – and to ask questions, while I'm available to help.
+Use the shared doc to state your goals for the working session, and come back to add an exit note at 4:00, as usual.</p>
 </div>

-**Take 10-15 minutes now to get started on that process**.
+**If you're planning for the consolidation/integration project, I suggest you take 10-15 minutes now to get started on that process**.
 To allow for possible group formation, I'd like you to take notes in the [shared google doc](http://bit.ly/cdm2021spring-notes).
-We can also entertain some concept pitches out loud next class, if you want to feel out possible partners or talk through questions about scope, etc.
+In Thursday's class we can also entertain some concept pitches out loud, if you want to feel out possible partners or talk through questions about scope, etc.

 <div class="alert alert-warning">
 Asynchronous folks, take notes using whatever medium feels appropriate to your project: do you want to sketch a drawing on paper?
 Record yourself talking, either <a href="https://thewirecutter.com/reviews/the-best-voice-recorder/#the-best-smartphone-apps-for-occasional-recording">on a phone</a> or in Audacity?
 Type it out?
 Go with what makes sense.</div>